 - Never stop giving prednisone suddenly, as it can cause withdrawal symptoms.

 - The drug suppresses the immune system and can make the body susceptible to infections.
 Maintain good hygiene by asking your child to wash their hands often.
 It is ideal for the child to stay away from people with infections, like cold and flu (11).

-- If your kid is allergic to prednisone, then inform the doctor.
-Also, let your doctor know if your kid has any of the below conditions
+- If your kid gets allergies due to prednisone, then inform the doctor.
+Also, let your doctor know if your kid has any of the below chronic conditions

 - High blood pressure